arcosuc3m/grppi/doc/stencil.md

 # Stencil pattern

-The **stencil** pattern applies an operation to a set of neighbor elements in one data set, generating a new data set as an output.
+The **stencil** pattern applies a transformation to every element in one or multiple data sets, generating a new data set as an output.
+The transformation also takes as an input a neighborhood of the transformed data item.

-The interface to the **map** pattern is provided by function `grppi::stencil()`.
+The interface to the **stencil** pattern is provided by function `grppi::stencil()`.
 As all functions in *GrPPI*, this function takes as its first argument an execution policy.

 ~~~{.cpp}
 grppi::stencil(exec, other_arguments...);